PanagiotisVasilakis/thesis/5g-network-optimization/services/ml-service/README.md

 1. Loads default configuration such as `NEF_API_URL` and the `MODEL_PATH` for the persisted model.
-2. Creates the model directory and initializes the ML model via `app.initialization.model_init.initialize_model`.
+2. Creates the model directory and initializes the ML model via `ModelManager.initialize(background=True)`.
 The service always uses a LightGBM model.
 If no model exists a lightweight synthetic one is trained and stored automatically.
+The initialization runs in a background thread so the Flask app can start up quickly.
 3. Registers the REST API blueprint from `app/api` and visualization routes from `app/api/visualization`.